Drying hops on a small scale

 In our example, we are targeting 10 percent moisture and use our dried sample weight of 20 grams.

 20 g/[1 - (10/100)] = 20 g/(1-.1)= 20 g/0.9 = 22.2 grams is the target weight

 In our example for 8 percent moisture, using our dried sample weight of 20 grams:

 20 g/[1 – (8 percent/100)] = 20 g/(1 - .08) = 20 g/0.92 = 21.7 grams

 So for a dried sample of hops within the range of 8 to 10 percent moisture, our original 100 gram sample should weigh between 21.7-22.2 grams.

 The kiln we use to dry the hops from the research plots at the Southwest Michigan Research and Extension Center has a series of removable drawers with wooden frames and metal mesh bottoms that allow airflow.
 We place a kiln sample bag in the center of each one of the drawers when drying.
-An information wiki on constructing a similar hop drying oast (kiln) was developed by the University of Vermont hop program.

 What can you expect for yields of dried hops?
 As an example, 4.6 pounds of fresh hops harvested at 80 percent moisture (determined on a separate sample) will dry to 1 pound of hops at 8 percent moisture.
 Hops do not dry evenly and should be allowed to sit for a few hours, conditioned, before packaging to allow the remaining moisture to redistribute and become equalized.